corcorana/restingIAF/iaf_manu.md

 Indeed, the peak detection routine performed reasonably well when signals contained as little as 12 s of alpha-band activity, with fewer than 6% of simulated alpha components going undetected or being erroneously estimated by more than one frequency bin.

 Interestingly, our analysis shows that less sophisticated approaches to peak estimation (namely, automated detection of local maxima) can result in substantial error at comparably low levels of SNR.
-It is likely that many of these inaccurate estimates derived from spurious local maxima occuring due to fluctuations in background spectral activity.
+It is likely that many of these inaccurate estimates derived from spurious local maxima occurring due to fluctuations in background spectral activity.
-Indeed, the LM method's high propensity towards under-estimation of the PAF in low SNR conditions supports this interpretation, since the inverse power-law (which is not generally taken into account by LM detection methods) increases the likelihood of spurious local maxima at lower frequencies within the search window.
+Indeed, the LM method's high propensity towards underestimation of the PAF in low SNR conditions supports this interpretation, since the inverse power-law (which is not generally taken into account by LM detection methods) increases the likelihood of spurious local maxima at lower frequencies within the search window.
 Such artifacts are undesirable not only for the obvious reason that they introduce additional noise into IAF-related analyses, but also insofar as these errors diminish confidence in the reliability of the automated analysis method (after all, such errors would presumably have been avoided had spectral data been subjected instead to visual inspection).
 Indeed, we consider it preferable that an automated peak detection routine should reject spectra showing inconclusive evidence of any concerted alpha-band activity, rather than generating highly deviant estimates of the underlying (albeit weak) signal.
 It is a strength of the SGF technique, then, that it applies more stringent criteria in the evaluation of peak candidates -- criteria which we believe constitute a good approximation to the traditional method of (visual) PAF evaluation formulated in Section 1.1.